Chadiwack/mod_0_skills/classes/class_2.md

 **Methods:**

-1. refill (sets currentVolume to 0 then adds maxVolume)
+1. refill (sets currentVolume to 0.0 then adds maxVolume)

-2. empty (sets currentVolume to 0)
+2. empty (sets currentVolume to 0.0)

 3. changeContent (modifies the currentContent attribute)

 4. addLiquid (modifies currentVolume by + 5.0)

+5. calculatePercentageEmpty (subtracts currentVolume from maxVolume, then divides that result by maxVolume)